KongZ/piggy/README.md

 ### Preventing unauthorized pods to read secrets

-The Piggy provides 3 cencepts to protect secrets.
+The Piggy provides 3 concepts to protect secrets.

   - By enabling [piggy-enforce-integrity](https://github.com/KongZ/piggy/blob/enforce-integrity/docs/annotations.md#piggy-enforce-integrity).
 The Piggy will generate a check sum using SHA256 algorithm from a container command.
   Then piggy-env will generate another check sum on running command every time when communicate with piggy-webhooks.
 If the check sum is not matched with original value, it will reject the request.
   For example, if your container starts with command `rails server`, you won't be able to `exec` into pod and run `rails console` to get secrets.
 This option is enabled by default.
   - Piggy will generate a UID for each containers during mutation process.
 If the requests from container is not matched the UID which was generated, it will reject.
-  - Uses [PIGGY_ALLOWED_SA](https://github.com/KongZ/piggy#limit-secrets-injection-only-allowed-service-accounts) to limit access to secrests by service account name
+  - Uses [PIGGY_ALLOWED_SA](https://github.com/KongZ/piggy#limit-secrets-injection-only-allowed-service-accounts) to limit access to secrets by service account name

+### Default secret name

+You can set the secret name from annotation `piggysec.com/aws-secret-name` but in proxy mode, you can remove this annotation.
+The Piggy Webhooks will read secrets from default secret name which format is `${prefix}${namespace}/${service_account}${suffix}`

+For example, if you do not set prefix and suffix, the default secret name of Pods which service account name `default` and namespace `demo` is `demo/default`

+You can optionally set prefix of default secret name by set ENV `PIGGY_DEFAULT_SECRET_NAME_PREFIX` on Piggy Webhooks and suffix by set ENV `PIGGY_DEFAULT_SECRET_NAME_SUFFIX`

+For example, if `PIGGY_DEFAULT_SECRET_NAME_SUFFIX=/production`, the default secret name of sample above will be `/demo/default/production`

+You can see examples at [https://github.com/KongZ/piggy/tree/main/demo]

+### Default AWS Region

+You can set default AWS Region by set ENV `AWS_REGION` on Piggy Webhooks.
+If `AWS_REGION` is set on Piggy Webhooks, you do not need to set an annotation `piggysec.com/aws-region` on Pod.
+In other word, the settings on Piggy Webhooks ENV can be overridden by pods annotations.

+You can see examples at [https://github.com/KongZ/piggy/tree/main/demo]

 ## Standalone mode